bitrise-steplib/steps-deploy-to-bitrise-io/README.md

         ./path/to/test.bundle:TEST_BUNDLE_PATH
 ```

 The Step supports sharing files between pipeline stages.
 The input needs to be a newline separated **value:env_key_name** list.
-This metadata will be saved with the individual files and restored by the [Artifact pull Step](https://www.bitrise.io/integrations/steps/artifact-pull).
+This metadata will be saved with the individual files and restored by the [Pull Pipeline intermediate files Step](https://www.bitrise.io/integrations/steps/artifact-pull).

 ## ⚙️ Configuration